 For web developers, applications are important factors to better productivity; without having the right ones, developing a single website could take up a lot of a developer’s time.
 There are many applications for web development for every platform.

-Recommended Reading: 100 Free Useful Mac Applications
+100 Free Useful Mac Applications You Should Know

-Apple removed the Web Sharing option from OS X System preference (from OS X Mountain Lion).
-This option lets you turn on and off the built-in OS X Apache Serve , where you can host your local websites under the
+VirtualHostX was started as a “Web Sharing” plugin; a utility that Apple removed from the System Preferences since OS X Mountain Lion.
+This option lets you turn on and off the built-in macOS Apache Server, where you can host localhost environment for your websites.

 Most file packages that we download are compressed either in

 Keka is a free open-source OS X application for file compression and extraction.
 It supports the three formats above and various compression formats including 7z, Gzip, Tar, DMG, and ISO, and it can extract RAR, EXE, CAB, and PAX format as well.

 Second, you can drag and drop your files onto the Keka application window, as shown below.
 The files will be compressed as the specified default setting.

-ln -s /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/Applications/iPhone\ Simulator.app ~/Applications
+ln -s /Applications/Xcode.app/Contents/Developer/Applications/Simulator.app ~/Applications

 It’s obvious, we need a Browser to view the websites we’ve developed.
 However, since you are a developer, you may need to go the extra mile, testing your website for various Browser versions including the Nightly Builds and Beta versions.

 Poedit is an editor for

 .po file that is widely used for internationalizing websites; translating the website user interface into multiple languages.
-If you are developing websites or products like WordPress themes and plugins for international audience, then Poedit is a must-install app.
+If you are developing websites or products like WordPress themes and plugins for international audiences, then Poedit is a must-install app.